Somatic Trauma Resolution

 -

-I offer a 7-session package or a personalized 12-session Integrative Container, both with discounted per session rates.
+I offer a 7-session package or a personalized 12-session Integrative Container.

 -